go-schwab/trader/README.md

 ### quick start

-0. go to [developer.tdameritrade.com](https://developer.tdameritrade.com/) and register for an account
-- optionally, if you'd like to trade using the `trade` package, you will have to register for a td-ameritrade brokerage account - this is NOT neccesary, as you can use the data from tda to trade on any platform you wish

-1. create an app on td ameritrade developer at [https://developer.tdameritrade.com/user/me/apps](https://developer.tdameritrade.com/user/me/apps), or by going to the My Apps tab while logged in

-2. go to your app (once it has been approved), and get the api key under the "Consumer Key" section
+0. go to your app (once it has been approved), and get the api key under the "Consumer Key" section
 - create a file called `tda-config.env`
 - move that file to your `$HOME` directory (`~/`)
 - edit the file and add the following information in the format: